MarkD833/RCBUS-68xxx/README.md

 ## RCBus Signals
 The RCBus specification doesn't specifically mention the 68000 in the backplane signal assignments table so there's a bit of wiggle room on the pins used.

-I've stuck to the same signals for pins 1-40 with the exception of the M1 signal which is currently unconnected but may need a pullup resistor and the USER1..USER4 which are used for the level 1, 3, 5 & 6 autovector interrupts.
+I've stuck to the same signals for pins 1-40.
+The M1 signal isn't used and should have a 4K7 pullup resistor (manually added as I forgot it in my release 2.0 board!) and the USER1..USER4 which are used for the level 1, 3, 5 & 6 autovector interrupts.

 Pins 41-80 carry D8..D15 as well as the higher address bits.
 Pins 41..44 have been used to carry some 68000 specific signals.